Danaus plexippus

 Avoiding Diapause Techniques:

-Disease Prevention: Change out host plant and remove frass every three to six days.
+Disease Prevention: Change out host plant and remove frass every three to four days.
 See http://www.monarchwatch.org/biology/pred3.htm for more information.

 Field Notes: